savanaben/Draw-Probability-Calculator/README.md

 Currently the code is somewhat "dumb".
 I think I'm accurately calculating turn 0, but then I'm just adding the increased probability from multiple turn 0 hands to baseline hypergeometric turn 1, 2, 3, etc calculations.
 This does not feel accurate.

-To dig deeper, you'd want to focus on the Calculation.svelte file and the applyLondonMulligan,calculateSingleGroup, applyLondonMulliganForLinkedGroups, and calculateLinkedGroups functions.
+To dig deeper, you'd want to focus on the Calculation.svelte file and the applyLondonMulligan, calculateSingleGroup, applyLondonMulliganForLinkedGroups, and calculateLinkedGroups functions.

 To help me, a specific step-by-step description of how the calculations would work (from turn 0 to subsequent turns) might be enough to get gpt to crack it.
 Or, I imagine this could be done more easily in python, and I could try converting python to js for this.